23 August 2019

 Thanks again,

 "FOUO", means "For Official Use Only."
-What these emails from the mysterious person are stating, according to Mr. Greenwald, is - if I have understood Mr. Greenewald accurately- that 1) the mysterious person is not a member of AATIP, and 2) seems to have the authority to question the supposed director of AATIP, Mr. Elizondo (question Mr. Elizondo´s email saying that the videos are unclassified, not his competence or intentions).
-That is, Greenewald is asking how a member (the mysterious person) of AATIP can overrule his/her director, Mr. Elizondo?
-All of this becomes very important as the presentation moves on, and I highly recommend people to watch the segment that starts around the 1:11:00 mark, where Mr. Greenwald further examines Mr. Elizondo´s title/rank, and the "National Programs Special Management Staff, OUSD (I)."
+What these emails from the mysterious person are stating, according to Greenwald, is - if I have understood Greenewald accurately- 1) the mysterious person is not a member of AATIP, and 2) seems to have the authority to question the supposed director of AATIP, Mr Elizondo.
+That is, Greenewald is asking how a member (the mysterious person) of AATIP can overrule his/her director, Elizondo?

-According to Greenewald, what I have just described above, together with the content he covers with the beginning at 1 h, 11 min., is "proof positive" (Greenewald´s wording) that Elizondo did not work in AATIP, but in the "National Programs Special Management Staff, OUSD (I)."
+According to Greenewald, what I have just described above, together with the content he covers with the beginning at 1 h, 11 min., is "proof positive" (Greenewald's wording) that Elizondo did not work in AATIP, but in the "National Programs Special Management Staff, OUSD (I)."

-Also, let us assume that Elizondo was not the director, or the "top dog", of AATIP, but was involved with AATIP in some shape or form.
+Also, let us assume Elizondo was not the director, or the "top dog", of AATIP, but was involved with AATIP in some shape or form.
 What would that mean to what has happened since October 2017 (the official launch of TTSA)?
-Would it mean that the AATIP did not study UAPs or UFOs?
+Would it mean that the AATIP did not study UAP or UFOs?
 Not necessarily.
-From that follows that the three UFO videos (FLIR1, Gimbal, GoFast) still can show what TTSA´s is claiming that the videos are showing.
+From that follows that the three UFO videos (FLIR1, Gimbal, GoFast) still can show what TTSA is claiming that the videos are showing.

-To be fair, I think that what Mr. Greenewald is pointing out at the 43:45 minute mark, and then at the 1:11:00 mark, is important.
+To be fair, I think what Greenewald is pointing out at the 43:45 minute mark, and then at the 1:11:00 mark, is important.
 Now, there might be a perfectly understandable reason for the mysterious person sending classified emails, which overrules the email from the supposed director of AATIP.
-It does not necessarily imply foul play or intentional deception from the part of Elizondo, or from anyone else mentioned or not in the emails.
+It does not necessarily imply foul play or intentional deception on the part of Elizondo, or from anyone else mentioned or not in the emails.

-What is the purpose of Mr. Greenewald´s presentation?
+What is the purpose of Greenewald's presentation?

-Let me first, for the sake of clarity, describe what I think is Greenewald´s underlying and main assumption throughout his presentation: That the public narrative of the AATIP studying UFOs, Luis Elizondo´s role in AATIP, and the nature of and mission of TTSA, are spun.
-That hypothesis is what he is trying to strengthen with his presentation.
-I am, however, not so sure what this spin exactly is, and more importantly, who and why is putting a spin on the narrative, according to Greenewald´s hypothesis.
-To be clear; based on what Greenewald is saying in his presentation, I do not think that Greenewald is alluding to, or implying, some kind of conspiracy theory behind the inconsistencies in the "Luis Elizondo emails", or why Mr. Elizondo today is working with TTSA.
+That assumption is what he is trying to strengthen with his presentation.
+However, I am not so sure what "the spin" is, and more importantly, who and why is putting a spin on the narrative, according to Greenewald.
+To be clear; based on what Greenewald is saying in his presentation, I do not think that Greenewald is alluding to, or implying, some kind of conspiracy theory behind the inconsistencies in the "Luis Elizondo emails", or why Elizondo today is working with TTSA.

 4. Therefore, the public narrative about TTSA being a mechanism to bring about disclosure of the UFO phenomena comes into doubt.

 Furthermore, look at the individuals involved in TTSA.
-Some of them have come out from the shadows, and are now showing themselves in the public arena.
+Some of them have come out of the shadows.
 Not only that, some of them have disclosed their personal experiences with the "Phenomenon."
-Most of them, are walking a thin line in not breaking their non-disclosure agreements, and putting themselves in the position of being scrutinized by the public and the media.
-Now, we have to ask ourselves; if this whole disclosure process, or narrative, turns out to be lies and deception, where will the individuals involved in TTSA hide from the public and the world?
-Would those individuals risk the well being, safety and lives of their loved ones?
+Most of them are walking a thin line in not breaking their non-disclosure agreements and putting themselves in the position of being scrutinised by the public and the media.

-Sometimes it is effective to catch one´s own line of reasoning by asking basic questions to oneself and reflect upon the questions out loud, so one can actually hear how far from reality one´s reasoning is.
-I am serious, it is very effective.
+Sometimes it is effective to catch one's own line of reasoning by asking basic questions to oneself and reflect upon the questions out loud, so one can actually hear how far from reality one's reasoning is.
+I am serious; it is very effective.

-1) Public and essential documentation of the three UFO videos (FLIR1, Gimble and GoFast) on TTSA´s website, that is, chain-of-custody, validation of their authenticity, etc. This is the point I am writing about under the headline "Around the 9:15 minute mark."
+1) Public and essential documentation of the three UFO videos (FLIR1, Gimble, and GoFast) on TTSA's website.
+That is, chain-of-custody, validation of their authenticity, etc. This is the point I am writing about under the headline "Around the 9:15 minute mark."

-2) The issue with the "mysterious person" who is the only one with classified emails, and who overrules the decision made by Mr. Luis Elizondo in his email to Mr. Michael Russo, DOPSR, on August 9, 2017.
+2) The issue with the "mysterious person", who is the only one with classified emails, and who overrules the decision made by Mr Luis Elizondo in his email to Mr Michael Russo, DOPSR, on August 9, 2017.
 This is the point I am writing about under the headline "Around the 43:45 minute mark."

 The first issue I would like to see resolved of the simple reason that if you claim to have this or that documentation to prove something, then you deliver the documentation.
 Otherwise, you do not say or write such a thing.

-For the fifth or sixth time, do not take my selected segments as an exhaustive or detailed representation of Mr. Greenewald's presentation.
+For the fifth or sixth time, do not take my selected segments as an exhaustive or detailed representation of Greenewald's presentation.
 Because it is not.
 The only way to understand what the presentation is about, and earn the right to publicly voice your opinion about the presentation, is to watch and listen to the presentation from start to end, and, perhaps, several times.

 Take care!